Detective Conan: The Raven Chaser: Plot

-The Black Organization attacks with a machine gun, damaging the Tokyo Tower.
-Cornered, Conan escapes by slinging a skylight with his expanding suspenders at the helicopter, damaging the engine.
-The Black Organization manages to fly away, but the helicopter crashes.
-Conan later discovers that the members escaped the helicopter before it crashed and vows to take down the organization once and for all.
+The Black Organization attacks Conan with a machine gun, damaging the upper levels of the Tokyo Tower.
+Cornered at the top, Conan escapes by attaching his expanding suspenders to a light to act as a bungee to jump off the tower.
+The light then slingshots back at the Black Organization's helicopter, damaging the engine.
+The Black Organization manages to fly away, but the helicopter crashes soon after.